Gentleman's Agreement

-Gentleman's Agreement is a 1947 American drama film based on Laura Z. Hobson's best-selling 1947 novel of the same title.
+Gentleman's Agreement is a 1947 American drama film based on Laura Z. Hobson's best-selling 1947 novel of the same title, directed by Elia Kazan.
 The film is about a journalist (played by Gregory Peck) who pretends to be Jewish to research an exposé on the widespread antisemitism in New York City and the affluent communities of New Canaan and Darien, Connecticut.
 It was nominated for eight Academy Awards and won three: Best Picture, Best Supporting Actress (Celeste Holm), and Best Director (Elia Kazan).

 The movie was controversial in its day, as was a similar film on the same subject, Crossfire, which was released the same year (though that film was originally a story about homophobia, later changed to antisemitism).

 In 2017, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-Widowed journalist Philip Schuyler Green moves to New York City with his aging mother and his young son Tommy.
+Widowed journalist Philip Schuyler Green moves to New York City with his aging mother and his young son, Tommy.
 Phil meets with magazine publisher John Minify, who asks Green, a gentile, to write an article on antisemitism.
 At first, he is not enthusiastic about the story.

 At a lunch party, Phil meets Minify's niece Kathy Lacey, who is actually the person who suggested the story idea.
 The next day, at home, Phil admits his surprise after learning that the idea came from "a girl".
 His mother mocks him for his anti-female prejudice.
 Phil then tries to explain anti-Jewish prejudice to his son.
 Realizing how difficult it is to explain these topics, he decides to write the story.

 Phil and Kathy begin dating and Phil adopts a Jewish identity to write the story from a fresh perspective.
 They agree to keep it secret that Phil is not Jewish.
 Despite seeming to have liberal views, Kathy is taken aback after learning of Phil's plan.

 Phil is assigned a secretary, Elaine Wales, who turns out to be Jewish.
 Being told there were no openings at the magazine after she applied under her true name, she reapplied using an anglicized named and was hired.
 After learning of Wales' experience from Phil, Minify orders the magazine to adopt hiring policies that are open to Jews.
 Phil meets fashion editor Anne Dettrey, who becomes a good friend and potentially more, particularly as strains develop between Phil and Kathy.

 After completing his service in WWII, Dave Goldman, Phil's childhood friend, moves to New York and lives with the Greens while searching for a job and a home for his family.
 Being Jewish, Dave also experiences antisemitism.
 Housing is scarce in the city, but it is particularly difficult for him, since not all landlords will rent to a Jewish family.

 While researching his story, Phil experiences several incidents of bigotry.
 When Phil's mother becomes ill with a heart condition, the doctor discourages him from consulting a specialist with a Jewish name.
 After hearing Phil is Jewish, the doctor becomes uncomfortable and leaves.